BMichaelJ/Scripts-and-templates/Templates/NestedDomainJoin/README.md

 - 3: Create and account with least Domain join delegate access.
 - 4: Add this accountname and password to Key Vault as secrets
 - 5: Fill in the variables in the MainTemplate an LinkedTemplate
-- 6: Upload LinkedTemplate.json to a storage blob and retreive the SaS token string
+- 6: Upload LinkedTemplate.json to a storage blob
 - 7: Run the MainTemplate